turbot/steampipe-plugin-mailchimp/docs/index.md

 }
 ```

-Alternatively, you can also use the standard Mailchimp environment variables to obtain credentials **only if other arguments (`mailchimp_api_key`) is not specified** in the connection:
+Alternatively, you can also use the standard Mailchimp environment variables to obtain credentials **only if other argument (`mailchimp_api_key`) is not specified** in the connection:

 ```sh
 export MAILCHIMP_API_KEY=q8355689e3e6f9fd0f5630362b16b1b5-us21